bosbec/mobileresponseDocs/services/zipAndSendFileDoc.md

 The service does two things:

 1) Whenever a file is uploaded to the Mobile Response file library (through admin, for example), the workflow will create a unit containing information about that file.
-These "file-reference" units can then be found in the dynamic group "Uploaded files" on the account.
+These "file reference units" can then be found in the dynamic group "Uploaded files" on the account.

 2) When the service is run, you will be prompted to select a file, a group to send to and some optional settings (see below).
 This will result in mails with attached zip files.